 When the distributors send you new cost prices, you will need to enter these into the system so that the formulas you set earlier in the Price Rollup Schedule can calculate an accurate cost and price for the product.See four ways to update costs for existing products

 - Enter new costs directly into the Product Master for each product.
 This method is best if you only have a few products to update.
 See Add main product and price information.

-- Use the Product Mass Change screen to compile a list of product and update a single cost field from one screen.
+- Use the Price Change screen to compile a list of products and update a single cost field from one screen.
 This method is best if you have a select group –Product Line, Price Group, etc.–of products to update.
-To learn how to use mass update, see Update data in bulk using mass change.
+To learn how to use this update option, see Manually change a product price.

 - Perform a Product Import using an excel spreadsheet that your vendor provided.
 This method is best if you have a large number of products to update.
 See Import product information from a spreadsheet.

 - If a vendor gives you an overall percent that the cost is increasing, you can easily update your costs through the Change Price by Formula screen.
 See Change a price by formula.

 Once the base costs/prices are updated (immediately or on a future date) then the loaded cost/prices you created with the Price Rollup Schedule will also update.